 Employment contracts for the Executives provide to each a \$20,000 payment in lieu of perquisites that can be used as the Executive determines.
 The fixed payment was designed to take the place of other specific perquisites that existed in previous employment contracts and to simplify administration.
+The purpose of providing a fixed payment in lieu of perquisites is to attract and retain Executives who would represent that the experience of the Executive various perquisites with at least a similar value if employed by other companies comparable to the Company.
 The payment is reported in the Summary Compensation Table in the Bonus column.